-Cyber-bullying is bullying (as defined above) through the use of technology or electronic devices such as telephones, cell phones, computers, fax machines, and the internet.
+Cyber-bullying is bullying (as defined above) through the use of technology or electronic devices such as telephones, mobile devices, computers, and the internet.
 It includes, but is not limited to, e-mail, instant messages, text messages, and internet postings, whether on a webpage, in a blog, or otherwise.